 In your first year, you will take mathematics units in common with all other first-year maths students, including linear algebra, topics in calculus and differential equations, analysis and an introduction to the ideas of proof and group theory.
 In philosophy, you will take mandatory introduction to philosophy units.

 In year two, a unit in realism and normativity is compulsory, leaving much scope to tailor the rest of your year to your own interests.
 This continues in the third and fourth years, allowing you to choose a variety of units in both mathematics and philosophy.

 You will complete an independent philosophy essay project in your fourth year.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 AAB including A in MathematicsFind out if you are eligible for a contextual offer

-D*DD in EITHER Engineering BTEC National Level 3 Extended Diploma, plus A in Mathematics at A-level (or equivalent), OR any Applied General BTEC National Level 3 Extended Diploma,plus A in Mathematics at A-level (or equivalent).
-Applicants taking Engineering BTEC may be invited to take the University of Bristol Maths test in place of A-level Mathematics.Find out more about our BTEC entry requirements
+D*DD in either Engineering BTEC National Level 3 Extended Diploma, plus A in Mathematics at A-level (or equivalent), or any Applied General BTEC National Level 3 Extended Diploma, plus A in Mathematics at A-level (or equivalent).
+Applicants taking Engineering BTEC may be invited to take the University of Bristol mathematics test in place of A-level Mathematics.Find out more about our BTEC entry requirements

 International Baccalaureate Diploma